 How do you improve humility?
 One way is to become a beginner at something, where you rely on others to teach you, and where you place yourself in a position to receive criticism.
 Humility is always hungry to learn.

 - Take music lessons

 - Ask your kids to teach you something (huge for them and you!)

 Humility and humor share the same root.
 Being able to laugh at yourself is the key to humility.
 Don’t be so serious that you can’t see the humor in your foibles.
 See them, laugh at them, and move on!

 These two are so interconnected that I will discuss them together.
 Tim Ferriss has a useful definition that I’ve adopted.
 Being effective is doing the right things, being efficient is doing those things right.

-To succeed at remote truss design we need to determine the right things to do, then we need to determine the most efficient ways to accomplish them.
-Doing the wrong things efficiently provides no value.
+To succeed at remote truss design, we need to determine the right things to do, then we need to determine the most efficient ways to accomplish them.
+Doing the wrong things efficiently does not provide value.
 It’s still doing the wrong things.

-That kind of approach is important as a freelancer because you aren’t often paid by the hour, but rather on a job by job basis.
+This kind of approach is essential as a freelancer because you aren’t paid by the hour, but rather on a job by job basis.
 A job that I bill out at $200.00 will be that regardless if I spent 2 or 20 hours doing it.
 Succeeding at remote design then is directly related to being as effective and efficient as possible.